Nazi archaeology: Amt Rosenberg

-Goals of Nazi archaeology
+Goals

 To the public

 Nazi archaeology was rarely conducted with an eye to pure research but was instead used as a propaganda tool designed to generate nationalistic pride in the German people and provide scientific excuses for hostile takeovers.
-The German people were drawn to the idea of Germany as the site of the origins of civilization through various means.
-For one, there were a series of films produced by Lothar Zotz with titles like Threatened by the Steam Plough, Germany's Bronze Age, The Flames of Prehistory, and On the Trail of the Eastern Germans, all of which delved further into the supposed prehistory of the German peoples.
-These films used the appeal of myths, the glory of the ancient past, and German triumph over change to reinforce the idea that German history was something to be proud of.
-At the same time, they took advantage of the fact that these periods of history were not well known to the general public, allowing for heavy doses of propaganda.
+Nazi archaeology was rarely conducted for pure research and was instead used as a propaganda tool to generate nationalistic pride and provide justifications for territorial expansion.
+Lothar Zotz produced a series of films with titles such as Threatened by the Steam Plough, Germany's Bronze Age, The Flames of Prehistory and On the Trail of the Eastern Germans, which presented the supposed prehistory of the German peoples through myth and appeals to an ancient past.
+Because these periods were little known to the general public, the films could carry a heavy propaganda content.

-Additionally, public journals gained popularity, such as Die Kunde (The Message) and Germanen-Erbe (Germanic Heritage).
-Through these journals and films, the German people believed they were being provided with compelling visuals and interpretations of various archaeological sites, learning more about the 'true' German prehistory.
+Public journals such as Die Kunde (The Message) and Germanen-Erbe (Germanic Heritage) also appeared, offering readers interpretations of archaeological sites presented as the "true" German prehistory.

 The Nazis also encouraged the public to get involved in the search for the past, using patriotism as a tool.
-For instance, the membership flyer of one amateur organization of the Amt Rosenberg stated, "Responsibility with respect to our indigenous prehistory must again fill every German with pride!"
-The organization's goal was also articulated as, "the interpretation and dissemination of unclassified knowledge regarding the history and cultural achievements of our northern Germanic ancestors on German and foreign soil."
+For instance, the membership flyer of one amateur organisation of the Amt Rosenberg stated, "Responsibility with respect to our indigenous prehistory must again fill every German with pride!"
+The organisation's goal was also articulated as, "the interpretation and dissemination of unclassified knowledge regarding the history and cultural achievements of our northern Germanic ancestors on German and foreign soil."

 In addition to appealing to public patriotism, open-air museums were established that reconstructed Neolithic and Bronze Age lake settlements at Unteruhldingen.
 These public museums gained immense popularity among the general public and encouraged people to believe in and search for their Germanic past.

 All of these elements combined to create a strong foundation of Germanic pride among the German people, which was used to reinforce the nationalistic and fascist message that Adolf Hitler was crafting through his speeches, open-air meetings, and public image.